 You should bring whomever is instrumental in making your decision and has your best interest at heart.
 You can bring photos of dresses you have seen in magazines or online.
 A reputable salon will have undergarments readily available for your to try on but if you wish to wear a special bra you can bring that as well.

 A bride will typically need anywhere from one to three fittings, depending on what work she needs done to the dress.
-In order to ensure the best fit, a bride should start her fittings six to eight weeks before the wedding.
+In order to ensure the best fit, a bride should start her fittings and wedding-dress alterations six to eight weeks before the wedding.
 If you are itching to get into your dress and it’s not time to start your fittings, you can always make an appointment to try on your gown without meeting with a seamstress.

 For more expert tips, learn the first steps to take when shopping for a wedding dress, read how to deal with a dress in distress, find out how to choose the right veil for your gown, and get trunk show advice from the nation's top bridal salons.